-- Is it reasonable and in good taste? - Do I feel pressure to reciprocate by giving the third party business?
+- Is it reasonable and in good taste? - Do I feel pressure to reciprocate by giving business to the third party?
 Or conversely, am I putting inappropriate pressure on someone else to close a deal with Farmer Mac? - Will I be comfortable if the situation becomes public knowledge?

-XI.
+XII.
 Protection and Proper Use of the Corporation's Assets

 Farmer Mac's employees must protect the Corporation's assets and ensure they are used for legitimate business purposes.
-Theft, carelessness and waste have a direct impact on the Corporation's profitability.
+Theft, carelessness, and waste have a direct impact on the Corporation's profitability.
 All of the Corporation's assets should be used for legitimate business purposes.

-XII.
-Compliance with Laws, Rules and Regulations (Including Insider Trading Laws)
+XIII.
+Compliance with Laws, Rules, and Regulations (Including Insider Trading Laws)

 Farmer Mac's employees must abide by and strictly comply with all applicable laws, rules and regulations.
-All employees are expected to comply with the laws of the state or jurisdiction in which they operate, as well as United States statutes and the Corporation's policies governing business activities.
-These laws and policies include compliance with federal and other securities laws, including insider trading laws, the U.S. Foreign Corrupt Practices Act, U.S. anti-boycott laws, U.S. sanctions, and embargoes against certain countries, competition laws, and money laundering laws.
+All employees are expected to comply with the laws of the state or jurisdiction in which they operate, as well as United States statutes and the Corporation's policies governing Farmer Mac's operations and business activities.
+These laws and policies include compliance with federal and other securities laws, including insider trading laws, competition laws, and anti-money laundering laws.
 The Corporation actively promotes compliance with all laws, rules, and regulations, including insider trading laws, in each jurisdiction in which it does business.
 Noncompliance is unethical, illegal, and in conflict with the Corporation's values and commitment to integrity.
 Violations will be dealt with decisively.
-Insider trading is both unethical and illegal and will be dealt with severely.